IPERS is currently experiencing high call volumes with longer than normal wait times. We appreciate your patience and understanding.

 An actuarial study annually determines how much IPERS members and employers must contribute to sufficiently fund benefits.
 By law, Regular IPERS members contribute 40% of the required cost, and employers contribute 60% of the required cost.

 Retirement benefits are based on a formula that includes the member’s average salary and years of service.
+The Iowa Legislature creates this formula.
 In FY2024, the average benefit was $2,125 per month.

 IPERS members are dedicated public servants.
 In FY2024, new retirees averaged 21.94 years of service.
-It is likely that IPERS' benefits attract and retain public employees.
+IPERS' benefits help attract and retain public employees.

+As of FY2025, IPERS is 92.17% funded, ranking it among the most financially sound public pension systems in the nation.
 The funded ratio is an important metric to understand the financial health of a retirement plan.
 The funded ratio equals the value of assets divided by the cost of promised benefits (liabilities).
-As of FY2024, IPERS is 90.75% funded, ranking it among the most financially sound public pension systems in the nation.
 IPERS is on schedule to be fully funded no later than FY2044.

 In FY2024, IPERS’ income included $1.5 billion in contributions from members and employers, and $2.9 billion from investment earnings.
 IPERS’ investment program generates most of the revenue needed to pay member benefits, allowing IPERS to maintain stable contribution rates.
 No state general fund money is used to subsidize IPERS.